-1.7.3 New Comer Award (Sport Contest)
+1.7.3.
+NEW COMER AWARD (SPORT CONTEST)

 The ROOKIE OF THE YEAR trophy will be awarded to the best athlete (highest individual total points), taking part in a MAP World Championship for the first time, male or female.

-The three (3) best (highest scores) New Athletes, male or female (competing for the first time in World Championship) should be presented during the award ceremony and their performances should be anounced.
+The three (3) best (highest scores) New Athletes, male or female (competing for the first time in World Championship) should be presented during the award ceremony and their performances should be announced.

-1.7.4 Care of trophies
+1.7.4.
+CARE OF TROPHIES

 In the year between the championships the last winners keep the trophies.
 The safekeeping and maintenance of the trophies lay with current keepers.
 Expenses of engraving and keeping are charged to the country which keeps it that year.
+The trophy must be engraved and maintained to full standard before handed over to the next organizer.